luapower/ringbuffer/ringbuffer.md

 b:data() -> buf                       data buffer (Lua table, cdata array, etc.)
 ------------------------------------- ------------------------------------------------

-__Note:__ pop() and shift() are complementary: passing a negative count to one results in the behavior of the other.
+__Note:__ pop() and shift() are complementary: passing a negative length to pop() results in a shift() and viceversa.

+### CData buffers

+Probably the most useful, cdata buffers keep an array of cdata values of the same size.
+Pushing data writes it to the buffer.
+Removing data adjusts the buffer's length and start index and results in multiple calls to _readdata().

+### Value buffers

+Value buffers hold arbitrary Lua values in a fixed-size table.
+For simplicity, values can only be added and removed one by one.

 ### Callback-based buffers

-Callback-based buffers rely on callbacks to do all the memory allocation, reading and writing.
-They only provide the ring buffer mechanism and the API.
+Callback-based buffers rely on callbacks to do all the reading and writing and memory allocation.
+They only provide the logic and the API.
+Creating a buffer results in a call to _init().
 Adding data results in multiple calls to _write().
 Removing data results in multiple calls to _read().
 Indices start at 1.

-### CData buffers

-Probably the most useful, cdata buffers keep an array of cdata values.
-Writing data writes to the buffer.
-Removing data results in multiple calls to _readbytes().

-### Value buffers

-Value buffers hold arbitrary Lua values in a fixed-size table.